ukrbublik/react-awesome-query-builder/README.md

 ## Usage
+**v2 Migration:**
-*Note:* From v2.0 antd is now optional (peer) dependency.
+From v2.0 antd is now optional (peer) dependency.
+If you want to use AntDesign widgets, please use `AntdConfig` as base for your config:
+`import AntdConfig from 'react-awesome-query-builder/config/antd';`
-If you want to use another UI, don't import `config/antd` and `antd.less`.
+If you want to use another UI, don't import `config/antd` and `css/antd.less`.
 You can use `BasicConfig` for simple UI.

 ```javascript
 import React, {Component} from 'react';